VictoriaShalabaeva/Accardo-Lab/testing_user_stories.md

     <img src="assets/images/testing_user_stories/user_stories_7.jpg" alt="Navigation bar and logo title." width="500px" height="auto">

-- ### I want to look for a publication list with DOI links provided.
+### I want to look for a publication list with DOI links provided.

-  - User can find the full list of publications on the *Publications* page which is clearly labelled and easy to find in the navigation on every page.
+  - Users can find a full list of publications on the *Publications* page which is clearly labelled and easy to find in the navigation on every page.

     <img src="assets/images/testing_user_stories/user_stories_8.jpg" alt="Navigation bar with the Research page button." width="500px" height="auto">